letsencrypt/website/content/en/docs/profiles.md

 ### Revocation Information

 TLS clients need a way to determine whether a certificate has been revoked.
 Generally there are three mechanisms for this in the Web PKI: the Online Certificate Status Protocol (OCSP), Certificate Revocation Lists (CRLs), and having a validity period so short that revocation is unnecessary.
-This field indicates whether certificates issued under a given profile have an OCSP URL, a CRL URL, both, or neither.
+Let's Encrypt does not support OCSP.
+This field indicates whether certificates issued under a given profile have a CRL URL or not.

 ### Max Names